Tarnadas/net64plus/README.md

 ## Differences

+### JavaScript Rewrite

+The client has been rewritten in JavaScript and it uses modern frameworks to make my life easier.
+It will let me develop *much* faster and it also looks a lot nicer, since now I can use HTML and CSS to make a GUI.

+However Electron and Chromium are not know to be cheap with RAM and the bundled program size became much larger.

 **__Performance__**

-Performance is the major goal of this.
+Bandwidth and CPU (for the server) performance should be a lot better.
 Even though it uses TCP, it will outperform the original Net64 software by far and I will explain to you why:

 ### Networking and Bandwidth